tunjid/Android-Extensions/core/README.md

 # Core

-### ServiceConnection
+### HardServiceConnection

 A convenience API for interacting with Bound Services in Android, removing a lot of the boilerplate involved with the added benefit of generic typing.

+### ContextExtensions

+Extensions to cover ContextCompat methods

+### CharSequenceExtensions

+Extensions for CharSequence styling with [spans](https://developer.android.com/reference/android/text/Spannable.html) items.

-### Spanbuilder
+### DrawableExtensions

-A class for creating and concatenating a variety of [Spannable](https://developer.android.com/reference/android/text/Spannable.html) items.
+Extensions to cover Drawable methods